dimits-ts/facilitation-dataset/README.md

 ## Important Notes

-- The *Fora* dataset is NOT publically available.
+- The *Fora* dataset is NOT publicly available.
 Under an agreement with the MIT CCC we do not include this dataset by default in this repository, although the code to process it is present.
     - If you have access to *Fora*, place the provided `.zip` file in the `project_root/downloads_external` directory.
     - You may request access to Fora following the researchers' [provided instructions](https://github.com/schropes/fora-corpus/blob/main/README.md)